Lord Mayor’s Women in Business Grant

 - The external panel may, in its sole discretion, request further information from entrants at any time as part of the judging process.

 - The external panel’s decision is final, and no discussion or correspondence will be entered into.

 To apply for the Grant, entrants must:

-- Entries for the Grants will open on the Thursday 21 October 2021 and close at 5:00pm AEST on Thursday 9 December 2021.
+Entries for the Grants will open on Monday 9 October 2023 and close at 4:00pm AEST on Monday 6 November 2023.

-- Once an applicant has submitted an application through Awardforce.com the applicant will receive an email confirming receipt of the application.
+Once an applicant has submitted an application through Grantplatform.com the applicant will receive an email confirming receipt of the application.

 5. Terms and conditions